irwtdvoys/aoc-2025/readme.md

 ##### Day 08: Playground

 Added a rudimentary DSU implementation to the AoC package.
 Even without optimisations, it's pretty fast due to PHP's arrays.
 Also added N-Dimensional Vector and Position classes to the package.
 Couldn't find a way to reduce the memory usage today, though.
 It's a lot of possible connections!

+##### Day 09: Movie Theater

+Slow runner today a I used a brute-force approach to part 2, added some aggressive caching and got the time down from 6 to 3 seconds.
+Might have to revisit this one later to see if I can do better.